tansrv/docs/src/docs/en/python_apis.md

 | Declaration         | json_append_status(json_string, status_code, message)
 | :------             | :------
-| Description         | Append status code and message to a JSON string.
+| Description         | Appends status code and message to a JSON string.
 | Param `json_string` | The JSON string to be processed.
 | Param `status_code` | The specified status code.
 | Param `message`     | The specified message.